Push notifications

 </Note>

-## Sending to specific team members
+## Send to specific team members

 Use the `user_ids` parameter to send notifications only to specific team members.
 These users must also be team members of the company.